LukasFuchs/FDCSGm/DiffusionProblem/README.md

 ## Discretization Methods

 &emsp; Within the code different discretization methods can be chosen to solve the diffusive part of the temperature conservation equation (i.e., *explicit*, *implicit*, *CNA*, *ADI*).
 While the explicit scheme seems to be the most accurate finite difference scheme for the time-dependent diffusion equation I implemented (see [Gaussian Diffusion Benchmark](https://github.com/LukasFuchs/FDCSGm/tree/main/Benchmark/GaussDiffusion)), the dependency of the time stepping on the grid resolution might become problematic in models with a high resolution and could significantly slow down the model calculations (that is, smaller time steps are necessary for higher resolutions!).
-In the following I will present some well-know alternative discretization methods for the diffusive part of the temperature equation, which can help to resolve this issue, and briefly discuss their advantages and disadvantages.
-All discretization methods can be used in the [thermal convection code](https://github.com/LukasFuchs/FDCSGm/tree/main/MixedHeatedSystems) and the [Blankenbach Benchmark](https://github.com/LukasFuchs/FDCSGm/tree/main/Benchmark/Blanckenbach) and are generally available to pick in the code **FDCSGm**.
+In the following, I will present some well-know alternative discretization methods for the diffusive part of the temperature equation, which can help to resolve this issue, and briefly discuss their advantages and disadvantages.
+All discretization methods can be used in the [thermal convection code](https://github.com/LukasFuchs/FDCSGm/tree/main/MixedHeatedSystems) and the [Blankenbach Benchmark](https://github.com/LukasFuchs/FDCSGm/tree/main/Benchmark/Blanckenbach) and are generally available to chose in the code **FDCSGm**.
 A more detailed analysis on the accuracy of each discretization scheme and the effect of the grid resolution is given in the [Gaussian Diffusion Benchmark](https://github.com/LukasFuchs/FDCSGm/tree/main/Benchmark/GaussDiffusion).

-### Implicit FTCS
+### Implicit, FTCS

 &emsp;The fully implicit finite difference scheme is unconditionally stable and one can use time steps larger than the diffusion time criterion.
 In 2-D, the diffusion equation is then given as: